The definite article in Romanian is

 (preceded by "u"

-if the nouns ends into a consonant)
+if the nouns ends in a consonant)

 -le